accumvars {pomp}R Documentation

 Details

 In formulating models, one sometimes wishes to define a state variable that will accumulate some quantity over the interval between successive observations. pomp provides a facility to make such features more convenient.
-Specifically, variables named in the pomp's accumvars argument will be set to zero immediately following each observation.
-See sir and the tutorials on the package website for examples.
+Specifically, if aa is a state-variable named in the pomp's accumvars argument, then for each interval (tk,tk+1)(t_k,t_{k+1}), k=0,1,2,k=0,1,2,\dots, aa will be set to zero at prior to any rprocess computation over that interval.
+Deterministic trajectory computation is handled slightly differently: see flow.
+For examples, see sir and the tutorials on the package website.

 See Also